Robust Smoothing for Estimating Optical Phase Varying as a Continuous Resonant Process: Abstract

 \section{Abstract}

-Precise tracking of a randomly varying optical phase is key to metrology, with applications in optical communication.
 Continuous phase estimation is known to be superior in accuracy as compared to static estimation.
-The underlying parameters in the model are, however, prone to changes owing to unavoidable external noises or apparatus imperfections.
-The estimation process is, thus, desired to be made robust to uncertainties in these parameters.
+The estimation process is, however, desired to be made robust to uncertainties in the underlying parameters.
 Here, homodyne phase estimation of coherent and squeezed states of light, evolving continuously under the influence of a second-order resonant noise process, are made robust to parameter uncertainties using a robust fixed-interval smoother, designed for uncertain systems satisfying a certain integral quadratic constraint.
-We observe that such a robust smoother provides improved worst-case performance over the optimal smoother and also yields much lower mean-square estimation errors as compared to a robust filter for the uncertain system.
+We observe that such a robust smoother provides improved worst-case performance over the optimal smoother and also performs better than a robust filter for the uncertain system.